Andrew Lanham

 Climenko Fellow and Lecturer on Law

-Andrew’s academic work has appeared or is forthcoming in the UC Irvine Law Review, the Michigan Law Review, the Michigan Journal of Law & Society, and Notes & Queries.
-He is also a member of the faculty editorial board for the Michigan Journal of Law and Society, and he writes frequently for public audiences at The New Republic, Boston Review, and the Los Angeles Review of Books, among others.
+Andrew’s academic work has appeared or is forthcoming in the Michigan Law Review, the U.C.
+Irvine Law Review, the Washington Law Review, the Michigan Journal of Law & Society, and Notes & Queries.
+He is a member of the faculty editorial board for the Michigan Journal of Law & Society, and he also writes frequently about law and legal history for public audiences at The New Republic, Boston Review, and other outlets.

-Andrew received a B.A. in English literature and philosophy from Haverford College, then earned his M.St. and M.Litt. in English & American Studies from the University of Oxford, where he was a Rhodes Scholar.
-He received his J.D. magna cum laude from the University of Michigan Law School, and he holds an M.A. and M.Phil. in English literature from Yale University.
-He is currently completing his Ph.D. at Yale (ABD), and his doctoral dissertation is titled The Necessity of Peace: Black Antiwar Activists and the Long Quest for Equality in the United States, from World War I to the War on Terror.
+Andrew received a B.A. from Haverford College, then earned his M.St. and M.Litt. in English & American Studies from the University of Oxford, where he was a Rhodes Scholar.
+He received his J.D., magna cum laude, from the University of Michigan Law School, and he holds M.A. and M.Phil. degrees in English from Yale University.
+He clerked for the Hon.
+Cheryl Ann Krause on the U.S. Court of Appeals for the Third Circuit, and he is currently completing his Ph.D. at Yale.

 Education